Jake Epstein | |

 Children: | 1 |

-Epstein was born in Toronto, Ontario, Canada.
-His mother Kathy Kacer is a Norma Fleck Award-winning writer of children's stories about the Holocaust; and his father Ian Epstein (born 1955)[2] is a lawyer.[3]
-[4] [5] He has an older sister, Gabi, an actress and jazz singer.
+Epstein was born in Toronto, Ontario.
+His mother, Kathy Kacer, is a Norma Fleck Award-winning writer of children's stories about the Holocaust, and his father is a lawyer.[2]
+He also has an older sister, Gabi, who is an actress and jazz singer.

-Epstein is Jewish, and was raised in Conservative Judaism.[6]
-[7] Epstein stated in 2019, "I would consider myself spiritually Jewish rather than religiously Jewish.
-It was certainly a big part of my upbringing and certainly a big part of my identity."[8]
+Epstein is Jewish, and was raised in Conservative Judaism.[3]
+[4] Epstein stated in 2019, "I would consider myself spiritually Jewish rather than religiously Jewish."[5]

 He left Degrassi during the fifth season to attend the National Theatre School of Canada in Montreal and made theater his new focus.
 Epstein said, "One of the things I love about theatre is how raw it is.
 There's no faking it… I really wanted to have a base in theatre, and that kind of opened up all these doors for me."
 Epstein returned to Degrassi for minor guest appearances in season 6–8.[16]